-Comparative Aggressiveness and Fungicide Sensitivity of Phytopythium vexans and P. litorale Associated with Kiwifruit Vine Decline in Turkiye
+Comparative Aggressiveness and Fungicide Sensitivity of Phytopythium Vexans and P. Litorale Associated With Kiwifruit Vine Decline in Türkiye

 Date